 Perhaps one of the first things on your mind will be telling people about your autism diagnosis; those closest to you may well know about your recent investigations into autism, and may have been with you along your journey of lightbulb moments and education into the (sometimes terribly dated and ableist) world of autism research!
 (Read our blog on ‘What is autism’ HERE).

 Undoubtedly, there will be some extended family members and friends that you may be wondering how to explain your autism diagnosis to (if at all!); particularly, it is pertinent that some older friends and family members will not have had the same exposure to information that is available nowadays, and their experiences of autism will be very different, and possibly negative.

 Although it’s unlikely to be written down in your report these days (as it is dated, not only because modern clinicians and manuals simply diagnose with the term ‘Autism’, but also because of Hans Asperger’s Nazi connections), the term ‘Asperger Syndrome’ may be mentioned verbally.
 (You may find that other people still like and use the term ‘Aspie’.)

-You may wonder how to describe yourself – high functioning autistic person? (‘High functioning’ is now a dated and somewhat undesirable term within the neurodiversity community; however some people do still use it).
+You may wonder how to describe yourself – high functioning autistic person?
+(Please don’t.
+‘High functioning’ is now a dated and somewhat undesirable term within the neurodiversity community).
 Person with autism?
 Autistic person?
 Aspie?
 Autist?
 The list goes on and the issue of ‘labelling’ is an interesting one, and will be personal to you.
 (Read more about autistic labelling HERE).